Academic Catalog

 (3 credits) (Discretion of Department)

-Legends of King Arthur (3) (D) King Arthur is a junior/senior level course devoted to in-depth investigation of medieval Arthurian literature, especially in English and French.
+King Arthur is a junior/senior level course devoted to in-depth investigation of medieval Arthurian literature, especially in English and French.
 As major assignments, students will do an individual research paper of 10-20 pages and an in-class presentation based on individual or group work.
 Students are expected to know the basics of research methods in literature and MLA style documentation.
-(AE, WC)
+(AE)

 Prerequisite(s): One from ENGL-1500, ENGL-1550, ENGL-1600, ENGL-1650, ENGL-1700, ENGL-1750.